-- 3 Click the clips button to hide the thumbnail timeline. - 4 Select the media in node, and press Shift-spacebar.
-Type cam, and from the list of tools, select the camera tracker.
-Click OK to add the tool to the node editor.
+- 3 Click the Clips button to hide the thumbnail timeline. - 4 Select the Media In node and press Shift-Spacebar.
+Type cam, and from the list of tools, select the Camera Tracker.
+Click OK to add the tool to the Node Editor.

-NOTE The camera tracker is available only in DaVinci Resolve 16 Studio.
+NOTE The Camera Tracker requires DaVinci Resolve 17 Studio.

-The camera tracker is added to the node editor with the media in 1 node connected to its input.
-To use all the garbage mattes that you created, you must connect them into the track mask input of the camera tracker.
+The Camera Tracker is added to the Node Editor with the Media In 1 node connected to its input.
+To use all the garbage mattes that you created, you must connect them into the track mask input of the Camera Tracker.

-5 Connect the output of SR pirates gshape to the track mask input of the camera tracker node.
+5 Connect the output of SR pirates gshape to the track mask input of the Camera Tracker node.

-6 Press cmd-left arrow (macOS) or Ctrl-left arrow (Windows) to move to the start of the render range at frame 11.
+6 Press Command-Left Arrow (macOS) or Ctrl-Left Arrow (Windows) to move to the start of the render range at frame 11.

-The camera tracker starts by generating a cloud of trackers informed by areas of contrast in the image.
+The Camera Tracker starts by generating a cloud of trackers informed by areas of contrast in the image.
 The first job is to tune the settings for this particular shot to get a good set of tracks.

-- 7 Select the camera tracker node, and press 2 to display it in viewer 2. - 8 In the camera tracker's inspector, enable preview autotrack locations.
+7 Select the Camera Tracker node and press 2 to display it in viewer 2.

+8 In the Camera Tracker's Inspector, enable Preview Autotrack Locations.